 As discussed, there may be an increased reliance upon mouth breathing during pregnancy due to chronic nasal congestion.
-This can cause problems in the oral cavity, including xerostomia.
+This can cause problems in the oral cavity, including xerostomia, which is one of the most common oral health issues in pregnancy [20].
 Acid reflux or frequent bouts of vomiting associated with morning sickness may exacerbate xerostomia, as dehydration can cause an adverse change in the systemic electrolyte composition.
-Many medications also cause xerostomia, and this should be considered, particularly for women with chronic illnesses.
+Many medications also cause xerostomia, and this should be considered, particularly for women with chronic illnesses [21].
+Hormonal changes during pregnancy also may cause xerostomia [21].